Crown Credit Repair logo

 Crown Credit Repair Review

 Crown Credit Pro positions itself as a credit repair service emphasizing integrity and personalized service over automated solutions.
-Founded on the principle that quality credit repair requires human expertise, the company employs trained professionals to review credit reports and dispute inaccurate information directly with the three major credit bureaus (Equifax, Experian, TransUnion).
+Founded on the principle that quality credit repair requires human experience context, the company employs trained professionals to review credit reports and dispute inaccurate information directly with the three major credit bureaus (Equifax, Experian, TransUnion).

 The company offers two primary service packages: a $2,500 flat fee for complete credit repair across all three bureaus, and a $4,000 rush credit repair option for expedited processing.
 Crown Credit Pro claims results within 120 business days or less.
 The service process involves four steps: client registration, document submission, signing an authorization agreement, and secure payment via Zelle or CashApp.
 The company emphasizes that fees are only charged for services performed and completed.